sanikamal/nlp-atoz/README.md

 NLP A to Z is licensed under the MIT License.
 See LICENSE for more information.

 We hope you find NLP A to Z informative and inspiring.
 Happy exploring and building amazing NLP applications!
-User
-why not add list of project and notebook with little description ChatGPT

-Certainly!
-Here's an updated version of the README, including a list of projects and notebooks with brief descriptions:
-NLP A to Z 📚🔤

-Welcome to NLP A to Z, a comprehensive collection of best practices, examples, and mini-projects in Natural Language Processing (NLP).
-This repo is designed to provide you with a wide range of resources and practical implementations to help you learn and explore the fascinating field of NLP.
-Table of Contents 📖

-    Introduction
-    Features
-    Getting Started
-    Projects and Notebooks
-    Contributing
-    License

 Introduction 🌐🔠